Proven Efficacy in Hypertension

-American Heart Association Scientific Statement 2013.
+American Heart Association Scientific Statement: Beyond Medications and Diet

 The clinical studies demonstrated that using RESPeRATE as directed resulted in:

 • Significant and sustained reduction in blood pressure (BP) within 8 weeks demonstrated when measured at the office [2-18], at home [3-7, 9, 12-13, 17] and with 24-hour ABPM [4, 10, 19].

 • 10/5 mmHg (weighted average) sustained office BP reduction in adults both with controlled and uncontrolled BP (weighted average from the 16 studies (chart 1) [2-18].
-Patients population ranged from controlled patients to refractory hypertensives , included comorbidities as diabetes [9, 11, 17, 19,] and obstructive sleep apnea , in the US, Europe, Middle East and Far East.
+Patients population ranged from controlled patients to refractory hypertensives , included comorbidities as diabetes [9, 11, 17, 19,] and obstructive sleep apnea , in the US, Europe, Middle East, and the Far East.

 • Data available from 10 studies [2-8,10-11] show greater BP reductions for: